ariclenessilva/Agent_based_model_GISmodeling/README.md

-# db_final_trabalho
+# Using agent-based model to simulate disease outbreak

-This repository is for the spatial database final project that belongs to Ariclenes Silva
+This repository is for the modeling in GIS final project that belongs to Ariclenes Placido Rabole da Silva

 to run the project:

-pip freeze > requirements.txt

-set flask_app=app.py

-flask run
+Go to Kernel

+and then go to Restart and Run all